-- Provides automated recording of classroom lectures and events, and publishing to the web or as podcast downloads.
+- CAEN’s Lecture Recording Service provides an automated recording of classroom lectures and events, and the ability to publish to the web or as podcast downloads.

-- College of Engineering faculty and instructors may submit a request to use the service in any equipped classroom at no direct cost.
+- Faculty and instructors may submit a recording site request to use the service in any Michigan Engineering classroom at no direct cost.

-The Lecture Capture Service is an automated, easy-to-use option for recording lectures and other events held in College of Engineering classrooms.
-Video and audio of the instructor is recorded, along with any slides or other content being projected.
+The Lecture Recording Service is an automated, easy-to-use option for recording lectures and other events held in Michigan Engineering classrooms.
+Video and audio of the instructor are recorded, along with the room’s whiteboard, and any slides or other content being projected.
 It is a good solution for recording presentations as they are given to groups and for lectures where the content shown on the projector is the most important visual element of the presentation.

 Recordings can be scheduled ahead of time, or made on an impromptu basis.
 Recordings made with this service can be viewed on the web or as podcast downloads.
-Most of the process is fully-automated, and a web-based interface is provided to the instructor for management of the recordings.
+Most of the process is fully automated, and a web-based interface is provided to the instructor for the management of the recordings.

-The Lecture Capture Service is built into most of the College of Engineering centrally-scheduled classrooms, and is also available in several other shared facilities and recording studios.
+The Lecture Recording Service is built into most of the Michigan Engineering centrally-scheduled classrooms and is also available in several other shared facilities and recording studios.
 A list of rooms with recording capability can be found on our Availability page.

-For more information on using the Lecture Capture Service, refer to our Getting Started page.
+For more information on using the Lecture Recording Service, refer to our Getting Started page.